kondrak/oculusvr_samples/InstancedRender/README.md

-Oculus Rift minimum OpenGL instanced rendering
+Oculus Rift OpenGL instanced rendering
 ================

 This is a demonstration of instanced VR rendering in OpenGL.
 Contrary to other examples, this demo uses single render target for both eyes.
 Geometry shader capable graphics card with OpenGL 4.1+ support is required.